CONTENT WARNING

 Context

 The Virginia Ferry Company was formed in the 1930s and ran until 1964 when the Chesapeake Bay Bridge-Tunnel opened.
 Originally designed to transport passengers, the ferry service began accommodating vehicles in the 1940s, which increased the volume of tourism in the Eastern Shore.
-In 1949, the north terminal was moved from Cape Charles to Kiptopeke which shortened the 85 minute crossing by 20 minutes.
+Prior to the ferry's operation, travelers had to drive into Maryland in order to access the North Shore of Virginia.
+In 1949, the north terminal was moved from Cape Charles to Kiptopeke, which shortened the 85 minute crossing by 20 minutes.
 The southern end was located in Virginia Beach near Little Creek (now the location of Naval Amphibious Base Little Creek).
-The ferry service became a state agency in 1954 and ceased operation when the Chesapeake Bay Bridge-Tunnel opened in 1964.
-Prior to its construction, the only way to travel by land to the Eastern Shore meant going to Maryand and traveling south on Highway 13 (Ocean Highway).
+The commonwealth took over operation of the ferry in 1954.

 Travel brochures such as this one were a popular means of enticing people to visit the Eastern Shore and Hampton Roads regions.
 The image and information provided were meant to show the ease of traveling by ferry to areas that were not easily accessed by land routes.
 The ferry lines made visitation to previously difficult-to-reach locations possible, transforming the region into a hub for transportation and tourism.